Hot hand: Gambling

 A study was conducted to examine the difference between the hot-hand and gambler's fallacy.
 The gambler's fallacy is the expectation of a reversal following a run of one outcome.
 Gambler's fallacy occurs mostly in cases in which people feel that an event is random, such as rolling a pair of dice on a craps table or spinning the roulette wheel.
 It is caused by the false belief that the random numbers of a small sample will balance out the way they do in large samples; this is known as the law of small numbers heuristic.
 The difference between this and the hot-hand fallacy is that with the hot-hand fallacy an individual expects a run to continue.
 There is a much larger aspect of the hot hand that relies on the individual.
 This relates to a person's perceived ability to predict random events, which is not possible for truly random events.
 The fact that people believe that they have this ability is in line with the illusion of control.

 In this study, the researchers wanted to test if they could manipulate a coin toss, and counter the gambler's fallacy by having the participant focus on the person tossing the coin.
 In contrast, they attempted to initiate the hot-hand fallacy by centering the participant's focus on the person tossing the coin as a reason for the streak of either heads or tails.
 In either case the data should fall in line with sympathetic magic, whereby they feel that they can control the outcomes of random events in ways that defy the laws of physics, such as being "hot" at tossing a specific randomly determined outcome.

 They tested this concept under three different conditions.
 The first was person focused, where the person who tossed the coin mentioned that she was tossing a lot of heads or tails.
 Second was a coin focus, where the person who tossed the coin mentioned that the coin was coming up with a lot of heads or tails.
 Finally there was a control condition in which there was nothing said by the person tossing the coin.
 The participants were also assigned to different groups, one in which the person flipping the coin changed and the other where the person remained the same.

 The researchers found the results of this study to match their initial hypothesis that the gambler's fallacy could in fact be countered by the use of the hot hand and people's attention to the person who was actively flipping the coin.
-It is important to note that this counteraction of the gambler's fallacy only happened if the person tossing the coin remained the same.
+This counteraction of the gambler's fallacy only happened if the person tossing the coin remained the same.
 This study shed light on the idea that the gambler's and hot hand fallacies at times fight for dominance when people try to make predictions about the same event.